CaioChaves/Road-Detection-KITTI/README.md

 The full report is also available at the repo, providing extra information about this work.

 ## Setup
-To install the required Python packages for this, we recommend creating a virtual environment:
+To install the required Python packages, we recommend creating a virtual environment:

 ```
 $ git clone https://github.com/CaioChaves/Road-Detection-KITTI.git